-Investment Interest Expense Deduction
+The Investment Interest Expense Deduction

-Investors who borrow money to invest may be able to deduct their loan interest.
+Investors who borrow money to invest may be able to deduct their loan interest

-Investment interest is also deducted when calculating the 3.8% unearned income Medicare contribution tax on net investment income.
+In other words, if you take out a loan to buy stocks, interest on that loan can be deducted as investment interest.
+Investment interest should also be deducted when you're calculating the 3.8 percent unearned income Medicare contribution tax on net investment income.

 Limitations on the Deduction